GrissomErick/Bamazon/appdocs/Manager.md

  UNC Coding Boot Camp - Bamazon - Assignment #10 (MySQL)
  <p></p>

-**Project Description** - The Bamazon manager version of the program displays the terminal storefront and allows the Manager to.
+**Project Description** - The Bamazon manager version of the program displays the terminal storefront and allows the Manager to view products for sale, view low inventory, add/ resupply inventory items, and add new products.

 ## Getting Started
 To use Bamazon manager application you must accomplish the following steps below: